AndyObtiva/strategic/README.md

 These methods can be delcared in a strategic model class body.

-- `::default_strategy`: sets default strategy as a strategy name string (e.g. 'us' selects UsStrategy) or alternatively a class/object if you have a mirror hierarchy for the strategy hierarchy
+- `::default_strategy(strategy_name)`: sets default strategy as a strategy name string (e.g. 'us' selects UsStrategy) or alternatively a class/object if you have a mirror hierarchy for the strategy hierarchy
+- `::default_strategy`: returns default strategy (default: `'default'` as in `DefaultStrategy`)
 - `::strategy_matcher`: custom matcher for all strategies (e.g. `strategy_matcher {|string| string.start_with?('C') && string.end_with?('o')}`)

 #### Class Methods